cedadev/abcunit-cmip5-stats/README.md

     * Checks the date range specified is valid
     * Calculates the statistic and writes to output file
     * Checks output file exists
-    * Checks the size of the output file is as expected

 ## Example usage ##